cxcal2/AWS-WebApp-and-AWS-Shield-Deployment/README.md

-# AWS Web Application with Shield Protection
+# AWS Web Application with AWS Shield Protection

 Terraform configuration for a multi-account AWS infrastructure with DDoS protection using AWS Shield.